kosarizarei/Guessing-number-game/README.md

-# Guessing Number Game in Python
+# 🎲Guessing Number Game in Python
 > **Description**: A fun number guessing game with try counter by Python!
 > Guess a secret number between 1 and 100 with smart hints and a perfect try counter.
 > Made by @Kosarizarei from Azerbaijan (November 16, 2025).